-- b.
+- a.
+Operation of Grievance/Complaint System.
+Select one: - No. This Appendix does not apply b.
 Operational Responsibility.
-Specify the state agency that is responsible for the operation of the grievance/complaint system: - c.
+Specify the state agency that is responsible for the operation of the grievance/complaint system: с.
 Description of System.
 Describe the grievance/complaint system, including: (a) the types of grievances/complaints that participants may register; (b) the process and timelines for addressing grievances/complaints; and, (c) the mechanisms that are used to resolve grievances/complaints.
 State laws, regulations, and policies referenced in the description are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).